sora-xor/sora-docs/src/sora-governance.md

 - Now that we know the current fee multiplier is `67,200,000,000,000,000,000,000,000` it is time to make the proposal to double the fee.
-- Navigate to the Governance tab, the Council, then Motions and click on propose motion, then in the proposal section select `xorFee`and from the option choose `updateMultiplier(new Multiplier)`this will add the option to input a fee multiplier amount in numbers.
+- Navigate to the Governance tab, the Council, then Preimages and click on Add Preimage, then in the proposal section, select `xorFee`and from the option choose `updateMultiplier(new Multiplier)`this will add the option to input a fee multiplier amount in numbers.
 In this case we have added `134400000000000000000000000`as it is double the current fee.

 ![](.gitbook/assets/sora-governance-council-fee-multiply.png)

-After you click propose, and confirm the transaction, it will generate a [preimage](#preimages).
+After you click propose and confirm the transaction, it will generate a [preimage](#preimages).
 You need this to create your motion.

 ###### Mint Tokens